tedd-E/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](report1-7.PNG)

-`cd` is the command to navigate to a specific directory by following a path from your current working directory.
+`cd` navigates to a specific directory by following a path from your current working directory.
 From the previous example, `cd examplefolder` while will navigate the working directory to `currentdirectory/examplefolder`, where `currentdirectory` is a placeholder for your working directory. `cd ..` will navigate to the parent directory of your current directory, and `cd ~` will navigate to your home directory.

 ![Image](report1-8.PNG)